 A tablet that can easily transition to college with your high schooler once they leave the nest, it’s useful while they’re still around too.
 You can easily view detailed textbook illustrations, check out classroom novels, and access thousands upon thousands of reading materials for leisure, or make use of other supported apps such as Spotify and Netflix.
 It will certainly be appreciated for its practicality and versatility.

-As you may have noticed, this article is focused on the best Kindles/EReaders for kids — so everything recommended here is meant for the parents of kids reading age and up to explore.
+As you may have noticed, this article is focused on the best Kindles for kids — so everything recommended here is meant for the parents of kids reading age and up to explore.

 An e-Reader can do a world of good for both children who do and don’t like to read – and with reading being such a critical skill, it makes sense to foster it in all ways possible.

-A Kindle is an almost endless respiratory of knowledge and entertainment, and if your child isn't a big fan of books it can help them warm up a bit by offering variety, an engaging display, and resources such as audiobooks or interactive stories.
+Some people say Kindle books are almost endless respiratory of knowledge and entertainment, and if your child isn’t a big fan of books it can help them warm up a bit by offering variety, an engaging display, and resources such as audiobooks or interactive stories.

 If you aren’t sure your child is ready to regularly use electronics, a Kindle may not be a great choice for you.
 Every family has different expectations for “screen time” and age-appropriate tech use, so make sure to take your own values into consideration.